Triston Casas hits 3 homers, carries Red Sox past Twins 8-1 in doubleheader opener

 López was tagged for seven runs and nine hits in four innings.
 He had allowed two or fewer runs in 10 of his last 12 starts.

+"There's no sugar-coating it.
+Not the performance I was looking for, especially with what this game means," he said.
+"Didn't provide the length, didn't provide the quality."

 Red Sox manager Alex Cora was ejected in the first inning.
-He became irate after the umpiring crew came together and decided to allow Byron Buxton to advance to third on an interference call at second on a pickoff attempt.
+He became irate after the umpiring crew came together and decided to allow Byron Buxton to advance to third on an interference call at second on a pickoff attempt and was tossed by crew chief Alan Porter.

+"He blocked the bag, he did," Cora said.
+"But the whole mechanism, I didn't like.
+It took them to argue and then Alan called time to get together.
+They got the call right, but you're right there — just call it."

 The scheduled start time was pushed up an hour earlier to 12:35 p.m., with the makeup from Saturday's rainout slated to start at 5:35 p.m.